SikuliX/SikuliX-Docs/src/main/resources/docs/source/faq/010-command-line.rst

 Command Line Options (special)
 ------------------------------

-:program:`PATH-TO-SIKULIX/runsikulix(.cmd)`

 .. option::  -h,--help

 	 print a help message showing the available options and exit

-.. option::  -i,--interactive

-   open an interactive Jython session that is prepared for the usage of the SikuliX features

 Command Line Options (intention: IDE should open)
 -------------------------------------------------

-:program:`PATH-TO-SIKULIX/runsikulix(.cmd)`

 .. option::  -c,--console